naccdata/redcap-data-transfer/README.md

 # redcap-data-transfer

-This module retrieves form data from a source REDCap project, validates the records arrocrding to data quality rules, and writes the records which pass the validation to a destination REDCap project.
+This module retrieves form data from a source REDCap project, validates the records according to data quality rules, and writes the records which pass the validation to a destination REDCap project.

 **Usage:** python3 redcap_transfer.py